Published 28 September 2020

 What does it mean to claim that art plays a role in knowledge?
 What does it imply about knowledge, as an activity and process, and what does it tell us about ourselves, as individual knowers?”

-The Iain McCalman Lecture celebrates SEI co-founder and former co-director Iain McCalman’s generous and compassionate spirit, and his dedication to fostering and pioneering multidisciplinary environmental research.
+The Iain McCalman Lecture, created by Michelle St Anne, celebrates SEI co-founder and former co-director Iain McCalman’s generous and compassionate spirit, and his dedication to fostering and pioneering multidisciplinary environmental research.
 The lectures aim to highlight the work of early to mid-career researchers working across disciplinary boundaries to impact both scholarship and public discourse.

 The inaugural lecture, held in 2019, was given by Dr Frances Flanagan, and in 2020, we welcomed keynote speaker Dr Dinesh Wadiwel.